top of page

 The thing is they can oscillate between these two different styles.
 Instead of focusing on types, it's much more useful to understand the common characteristics and where these originate from.

-Common characteristics
+Common characteristics and their origins

 • Self-centred and self-referential